digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 ~~~~~~~~~~~~~~~

 The library's functionality has been broadened by introducing new financial instruments,
-such as structured products, and multi-underlying asset swap instruments (both early access).
+such as structured products and multi-underlying asset swap instruments (both early access).

 Usability Improvements
 ~~~~~~~~~~~~~~~~~~~~~~